 The most common form of entity for large businesses in Greece is the public company limited by shares or the AE.
 At least two corporate bodies or individuals must establish this form of business with a minimum share capital of EUR 25,000.
 The capital of this company type is divided into shares, which can have a nominal value of minimum EUR 0,30 and maximum EUR 100.

-The management of the Greek AE is performed by the general meeting of shareholders which will appoint the body responsible for the daily management decisions, which is the board of directors.
+Before starting a business in Greece, you should know that the management of the Greek AE is performed by the general meeting of shareholders which will appoint the body responsible for the daily management decisions, which is the board of directors.
 One must know that the Greek AE can have a capital that can be increased in various moments and the shares of the company can be transferred or traded on the local Stock Exchange.
 The liability of its members is limited by the contribution to the capital.
 If you want to open a business in Greece as an AE, our team of incorporation specialists can help you.

 Incorporating a Greek Eteria Periorismenis Efthynis (EPE)